 A common game mechanic in story-based games is the “quick-time event”.
 Basically, instead of just presenting the player with a static cut scene, the scene is cut up and at certain points, the player is prompted to trigger input.
 Either this is a single input that will be used to determine whether the scene is passed or failed (giving the rest of the scene or a game-over death scene next), or the user is prompted to press one of several keys to decide how to continue the scene.
 Often this happens on a timer, so if the player doesn’t press the right key, one is chosen for them.
 That’s where the “quick-time” in the name comes from.

-Later Telltale games (starting with Jurassic Park) relied heavily on quick-time events to perform their branching in their storytelling, but earlier games like this year’s PS4 Spider-Man game, many Tomb Raider games, Revolution 60 or Saints Row IV have been using this technique for some time.
+Later Telltale games (starting with Jurassic Park) relied heavily on quick-time events to perform their branching in their storytelling, but earlier games like many Tomb Raider games, Revolution 60 or Saints Row IV have been using this technique for some time.

 The advantages are numerous:

 - A particular moment in the game is very controlled and can be shown in a very cinematic way, with camera pans, zooms etc.